 A DA (Development Application) refers to the process where Development Consent is required from Council in order to build something on your property e.g. a new house, an extension or a deck.
 In some instances where strict, pre-determined criteria are met and the property is in the appropriate area and land-use zones, a Complying Development Certificate (CDC) may be obtained from either the Council or an accredited private Certifier.
 Complying Development is designed to fast track low-impact forms of development that meet pre-determined criteria.
 The CDC application must be determined within 1 week.
 It is important at the quoting stage that you inform us if your development is going through the DA process or as a CDC.

 To check on your property's eligibility for a CDC, you can order a Section 149 Planning Certificate from your appropriate Council.
-In addition, it is highly recommended to seek planning and design advice from a Town Planner and Architect.
+In addition, it is highly recommended to seek planning and design advice from our in-house Town Planner.
 The Sec 149 Certificate confirms the zoning and applicable rules for development of your property as well as State and Local Planning Controls.